cityofaustin/Residential-Permitting/_projects/deck.md

 * Foundation checklist.
 * Layout checklist.

-Your inspector is a great source of information to answer questions about meeting your requirements and building your shed safely and sustainably.
+Your inspector is a great source of information to answer questions about meeting your requirements and building a safe and long-lasting deck.

 ### Final Inspection